 Heiman also did a similar study on obese mice: He gave them nutrients from heirloom soybeans—early versions of the now-common produce that were popular before modern farming and therefore more nutritionally rich.
 These nutrient-rich supplements not only improved the obese mice’s gut bacteria but also decreased their weight gain and colon inflammation.

 While you probably can’t find more nutritionally-rich versions of the produce you’re already eating at your grocery store, you can help improve your microbiome (and, therefore, disease risk) another way: Think about your diet right now and how you could add more diversity to your plate, Heiman suggested.
 The more colorful your plate, the more diverse your nutrient intake, and the happier your microbiome will be.

 In addition to eating the rainbow, making a point to consume probiotics can also lead to a healthier microbiome.
 Refresher: Probiotics are the good, beneficial microorganisms found in your gut.
 Research has suggested that consuming probiotics can help lower cholesterol, reduce BMI, and lower blood sugar levels in diabetic patients.
-They're abundant in fermented foods such as yogurt and kimchi, but you can also take a daily supplement for an easy way to up your intake.
+They're found in fermented foods such as kefir and kimchi, but don't overlook probiotic supplements, which offer a potent level of healthy bacteria and an abundant variety of cultures.
 Try Renew Life's Ultimate Flora Extra Care Probiotic 30 Billion, which has 10 different probiotic strains in every pill.